jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 title: "Getting Started With Webpack: Part One"
 ---

 [Webpack](http://webpack.github.io/) is a module bundler that allows us to write modular client-side JavaScript code without having to manage the order in which the modules are loaded in the browser.
-With support for CommonJS, AMD, and ES6 module systems, integrating 3rd party libraries with your application code has never been simpler.
+With support for **CommonJS**, **AMD**, and **ES6** module systems, integrating 3rd party libraries with your application code has never been simpler.
 Wepback is an extremely powerful tool that is much more than a module bundler.
 This series will take you from the basics of installing and configuring Webpack to exploring some of it's more advanced features.

 ## Setup